 The majority of 16-year-olds are past the peak of their growth spurt but many are still growing.
 Boys in the fiftieth percentile at age 11 weigh about 73 pounds and stand 61 inches tall; at age 14, they weigh about 110 pounds and stand 5 feet, 5 inches tall.
 Sixteen-year-olds in the fiftieth percentile stand 5 feet, 7 inches tall and weigh 132 pounds as their growth curves level off.

 Body mass index (BMI) is another tool often used when assessing the growth of teenagers.
 BMI is a measurement of weight with respect to height.
 There is a standard BMI chart that assigns a number (BMI) based on height and weight and then categorizes it from underweight to obese.

 - Underweight: >18.5

-Average weights for 16-year-old girls range from 95 lbs at the third percentile to 185 lbs at the ninety-seventh percentile.
+The average weights for 16-year-old girls range from 95 pounds at the third percentile to 185 pounds at the ninety-seventh percentile.
 Average heights range from 5 feet to 5 feet, 9 inches.
-Girls' BMI numbers range between an underweight 17.75 to overweight 28.75; the BMI at the fiftieth percentile is 20.5.
-Average weights for 16-year-old boys range from 103 lbs to 195 lbs and heights range from 5 feet, 3 inches to 6 feet, 2 inches.
-Underweight BMI average is 17 and the overweight BMI average is 27.25.
-Boys average a 20.5 BMI at the fiftieth percentile.
+The BMI numbers for a 16-year-old range from 17.75 to 28.75; the BMI at the fiftieth percentile is 20.5, which is considered normal weight based on BMI.

 - Centers for Disease Control: 2 to 20 years Girls Stature for Age, Weight for Age